 A wool rug is easier to take care of than viscose and has a natural impregnation in their fibers.
 If you spill on the rug, wipe up excess liquid as soon as possible.
 Don’t rub, then there is a chance on rubbing the stain into the fiber of the fabric.
 Treat the stain immediately with a slightly wet cloth with a small amount of soap.
 Just use a little bit of water and wipe carefully on the stain.
 Finish with some luke warm water and after a dry cloth.
 If you can’t remove the stain with this method, hand the rug in to a professional rug cleaning that perform flat drying.

+Due to its long pile and natural materials, ryamats have a tendency to let go of fuzz and after regular vacuuming, the fuzz decreases over time but will never completely subside.
 A Shaggy rug need a more thorough vacuum so that dirt there is deeper down in the pile disappear.
 Even if it doesn’t look dirty, make vacuuming a regular maintenance.
 Vacuum in the direction of the pile and lift the nozzle after every move.
 You can also turn the rug upside down and whip the backside so that dirt deep in the pile can come out.

 Our Recycle rugs are made out of recycled plastic bottles that has been melted down and spun into threads that are used to weave the rug.
 The rug has the same soft feeling as a wool rug and are very resistant against rain and therefor is very good to have outside.
 Easy to clean and maintain, only use a damp cloth to wipe up stains.